-Our emergency closure procedure is in place should school be forced to close due to snow, flooding or bad weather.
+With the weather getting colder next week, here is a useful reminder to parents and carers of the emergency procedures should a school closure be enforced due to snow, flooding or bad weather.
 Many schools in South Warwickshire closed on Thursday 14th November 2019 due to flooding.
 We last had snow days in December 2017 and March 2018 where these procedures were used effectively.

-For occasions such as the ones above, I will be in regular (early morning) consultation with Mrs. Barker (Chair of Trustees), Mr. Roberts (Head of School) and Mr. Cornock (Caretaker).
-I will endeavour to make a decision as early as possible but this cannot always be guaranteed.
-This will be communicated in a number of ways:
+For occasions such as the ones above, Mr. Hilton (Executive Headteacher) will be in regular (early morning) consultation with Mrs. Barker (Chair of Trust Board), Mr. Roberts (Head of School) and Mr. Crawford (Caretaker).
+We will endeavour to make a decision as early as possible but this cannot always be guaranteed.
+This will be communicated in a number of ways: -

 - School website - http://www.shipston.warwickshire.sch.uk

 - SchoolPing message - it is parents’ responsibility to make sure the school office always has the most up-to-date contact details, including at least two emergency contacts.

 - School Twitter - http://twitter.com/shipstonhead (@shipstonhead).
 No login is required.

 If a decision is made to close our school prematurely during the day, our SchoolPing system will be used.
 We will also update the website and tweet immediately.
 Children will NOT be allowed to be collected by another adult unless parents have contacted the school to confirm this, OR they are listed as an emergency contact.